• Published April 28, 2022

 Senior Research Faculty, APAC

 Anand leads our Asia-focused leadership development research and evaluation practice, partnering with CCL staff and clients to identify leadership needs, design and deliver leadership development solutions, articulate leadership solution outcomes, and evaluate the solutions for impact and improvement.
-He’s passionate about youth development and believes that access to early leadership development has the most potential to improve lives and create lasting change.
+He’s passionate about creating access to early leadership development to improve lives and create lasting change.

 What to Explore Next